ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: support}

 {{site.data.keyword.tg_full_notm}} can be used to connect multiple VPCs to each other.
-As such, connecting/peering two VPCs is just a part of the functionality that the transit gateway service offers. {{site.data.keyword.cloud_notm}} does not provide a standalone VPC peering service or capability.
+As such, connecting/peering two VPCs is just a part of the functionality that the transit gateway service offers. {{site.data.keyword.cloud_notm}} does not provide a stand-alone VPC peering service or capability.

 ### Can I interconnect VPCs using a transit gateway?
 {: #faq-interconnecting-vpcs}